docelic/amber-introduction/README.md

 	 by convention called "context" and it is an instance of `HTTP::Server::Context`, which has two built-in methods &mdash; `request` and `response`, to access the request and response parts respectively.
 On top of that, Amber adds various other methods and variables, such as `router`, `flash`, `cookies`, `session`, `content`, `route`, and others as seen in [src/amber/router/context.cr](https://github.com/amberframework/amber/blob/master/src/amber/router/context.cr)
 4. Please note that calling the chain of pipes is not automatic; every pipe needs to call `call_next(context)` at the appropriate point in its execution to call the next pipe in a row.
 It is not necessary to check whether the next pipe exists, because currently `Amber::Pipe::Controller` is always implicitly added as the last pipe, so at least one does exist.
 State between pipes is not passed via variables but via modifying `context` and the data contained in it

-After that, pipelines, pipes, routes, and otherAmber-specific parts come into play.
+After that, pipelines, pipes, routes, and other Amber-specific parts come into play.

 So, in detail, from the beginning: